-Profiling musicians for a rock and roll web ‘zine called Addicted to Noise first tested my skills.
+Profiling musicians for a rock and roll web ‘zine called Addicted to Noise was my first break.
 Founded by a former Rolling Stone writer, ATN was a late 1990’s online magazine that included audio samples alongside new album reviews and was later folded into MTVi.
 During this era, I sat down with musicians from all genres—some famous, others not as much.
 The more vigorously opinionated the artist, the better the interview.
 Candor and sometimes vitriol could transform a puff piece into something I would be proud of.

 I pressed on in non-commercial radio as host of an arts and culture program.
-On the production team of the eclectic San Francisco talk show, KQED’s “FORUM,” I spoke with industry experts and created interview questions on topics like deregulation of the power industry, documentary filmmaking, and education.
+Working in production on the eclectic San Francisco talk show, KQED’s “FORUM,” I did pre-interviews on topics like deregulation of the power industry, documentary filmmaking, and education.

 In the early days of the digital economy, I reported on web businesses and large scale data projects for high tech trade publications.
 In 2001, I did my best to keep up with the tsunami of social media and built a weblog (“Tempest in a Teapot”) with an open source blogging platform called Moveable Type.

-Nowadays, I watch with interest for shifts in the climate change conversation, and try to add informative reporting on topics most touched by the tentacled beast: geopolitics, economics, renewable technology and social activism.
-A far greater test than rock and roll writing.
-Whenever I wrestle with this subject, I wonder if this time I am going to get pinned.
+Nowadays, I report on shifts in the climate change conversation, and try to add informative reporting on its many corollaries of geopolitics, economics, renewable technology and social activism.

 - A Beautiful Perspective combining journalism, storytelling and live experiences